baldengineer/dmm-ble-mp730026/README.md

 * Windows 10: Microsoft Surface Book Pro 2
 * Linux: Raspberry Pi 3B

-The intent for the code is to provide a decoded string from the DMM and to act as an API pass-through for other applications.
+The intent for the code is to provide an object representing the DMM.

 decoding dmm maybe.txt are messages from my meter along with descriptions of what the screen showed.